bufbuild-ru/docs/docs/bsr/generated-sdks/sdk-documentation/index.md

 ### Edit or delete a guide

 You can edit the guide anytime by clicking **Edit**.
-Make your changes and click **Publish** to publish the revision.To delete the guide, click the trash can icon at the top right of the editor.
+Make your changes and click **Publish** to publish the revision.

+To delete the guide, click the trash can icon at the top right of the editor.

 ::: warning Warning
 SDK getting started guides aren't version-controlled resources.
 When their content is changed or deleted, older versions can't be recovered.